Chinese New Year Dates

 Chinese months are reckoned by the lunar calendar, with each month beginning on the darkest day.
 New Year festivities traditionally start on the first day of the month and continue until the fifteenth, when the moon is brightest.
 In China, people may take weeks of holiday from work to prepare for and celebrate the New Year.

 Legend has it that in ancient times, Buddha asked all the animals to meet him on Chinese New Year.
 Twelve came, and Buddha named a year after each one.
 He announced that the people born in each animal's year would have some of that animal's personality traits.
-Those born in monkey years are often fun, energetic, curious, and mischievous.
-People believe the monkey years bring bad luck to those born in the year of the monkey.
-Patricia Arquette, Chelsea Clinton, Tom Hanks, Eleanor Roosevelt, Harry Truman, Grover Cleveland, Charles Dickens, Elizabeth Taylor, Michael Douglas, and Will Smith were born in the year of the monkey.
+Those born in rooster years are often independent, practical, hard-working, and observant.
+People believe the rooster years bring bad luck to those born in the year of the rooster.
+Britney Spears, Roger Federer, Caroline Kennedy, Eleanor Roosevelt, Eric Clapton, Natalie Portman, and Yoko Ono were born in the year of the rooster.

 At Chinese New Year celebrations people wear red clothes, decorate with poems on red paper, and give children "lucky money" in red envelopes.
 Red symbolizes fire, which according to legend can drive away bad luck.
 The fireworks that shower the festivities are rooted in a similar ancient custom.
 Long ago, people in China lit bamboo stalks, believing that the crackling flames would frighten evil spirits.